 - Leftover cooked ham -- as with other leftovers -- must be reheated to a temperature of at least 165 F. This temperature also applies to hams which come from places not USDA inspected.

 - If you are glazing the ham, you might want to score it.
 This makes for an attractive presentation, and it will allow the glaze to penetrate the meat.
 With a sharp knife, score the surface of the ham in a diamond pattern.
 For extra flavor, if desired, insert a whole clove into each cut intersection or in the centers of the diamonds.

 - Score the ham before baking.
 About 30 minutes before the ham is done, arrange pineapple slices over the ham and secure them with toothpicks or whole cloves.
 Place a maraschino cherry in the center of each pineapple slice, if desired; secure them with toothpicks or cloves.

-- The picnic ham or smoked shoulder tastes like ham but is not real ham (a true ham comes from the hind leg of the animal).
+- The picnic ham (or smoked shoulder) is smoked like a ham but it comes from the shoulder of the animal.
+It tastes like ham but is not real ham (a true ham comes from the hind leg of the animal).
 It is fattier than a ham, requires longer cooking, and has more bones.